Skip to main content

 • check that the appliance is in good order, undamaged and that hoses are properly attached and undamaged - if in doubt, get the hoses replaced or don’t use it

-As an added back-up precaution, you should also install an audible carbon monoxide alarm in your caravan, holiday home, or boat.
+You should also install an audible carbon monoxide alarm in your caravan, holiday home, or boat.

 Symptoms of carbon monoxide poisoning